Canonical almost complex structures on ACH Einstein manifolds: Ehresmann--Libermann connection

 The Ehresmann--Libermann connection $\nabla$ on almost Hermitian manifolds is a natural generalization of the Chern connection on Hermitian manifolds.
 It is the unique linear connection that respects the almost Hermitian structure whose torsion has vanishing $(1,1)$ part.

-In this section, we begin by constructing the Lichnerowicz connection, another canonical Hermitian connection on almost Hermitian manifolds.
+In order to study this connection, we begin by constructing the Lichnerowicz connection, another canonical connection on almost Hermitian manifolds.
 Then we describe the Ehresmann--Libermann connection $\nabla$ in terms of it.
 This makes the relation between $\nabla$ and the Levi-Civita connection clear, which is useful for deriving the integration-by-parts formula in the latter part of this section.
 We will also establish variational formulae of the torsion of $\nabla$.

 The main references for this section are Gauduchon \cite{Gauduchon-97}, Kobayashi \cite{Kobayashi-03}, and Tosatti--Weinkove--Yau \cite{Tosatti-Weinkove-Yau-08}.